NiklasJonsson/gfx/notes.md

 Instead of passing around the World, consider extracting all rendering info from it in one or several passes over the world.
 These structures would then be used in the rest of the rendering rather than storing intermediate data in the world.

-### Loader API

-Maybe we can allow users to create several loader _one per thread/system_ and contain the resource flushing to that system.
-Should loaders always be used and have blocking functions?

 ### Frame API